russelb22/MicroDreamerOptimized/README.md

 Original work by ML-GSAI/MicroDreamer, used here under its Apache license.

-## Project Overview and Results - CUDA Optimization Summary
+## Project Overview and Results
-In this project we used NVIDIA Nsight Systems to profile MicroDreamer and identify pure-Python hotspots worth moving into custom CUDA kernels.

-**1.	gaussian_3d_coeff()**
+These results are measured with NVTX Ranges and run in Google Colab

+1. **gaussian_3d_coeff()**

-  •	Located in gs_renderer.py, this per-voxel function was highlighted by Nsight as a heavy arithmetic hotspot with no external dependencies.
+   - Located in `gs_renderer.py`, this per-voxel function was highlighted by Nsight as an arithmetic hotspot with no external dependencies.

-  •	We rewrote it as a small CUDA kernel and launched it via PyTorch’s C++ extension API.
+   - Rewritten as a small CUDA kernel and launched via PyTorch’s C++ extension API.

-  •	Result: CPU: 252 ms → GPU: 0.112 ms → **≈ 2.24×10¹ speedup.**

-**2.	extract_fields()**
+   - **Results:**
+     - CPU: ~1.3 ms per call
+     - GPU: ~0.12 ms per call
+     - **Speedup:** ≈ 11×

+3. **extract_fields()**

-  •	Originally, this triple-nested loop called gaussian_3d_coeff() for every voxel in the 3D grid, costing **17.367 s.**
+   -  Defined in gs_renderer.py, this method computes the occupancy value for every voxel in the 3D grid by calling gaussian_3d_coeff() inside a Python-level triple-nested loop.

-  •	We fused the loop and the Gaussian math into one 3D CUDA kernel (one thread per voxel).

-  •	**On the T4 GPU**: 17.367 s → 0.1817 s → **≈ 95.6× speedup.**

-**3. Effect of a more powerful GPU**

-  •	Moving from the AWS T4 to an AWS A10G further accelerated our fused kernel to **21.36 ms.**

-  •	**Relative to the original Python version:** 17.367 s → 0.02136 s → **≈ 813× overall speedup.**
+   -  In our optimized version, we replace that entire loop (and the per-voxel Gaussian calls) with a single fused CUDA kernel.
+We launch one GPU thread per voxel in a 3D block/grid, and within each thread compute the Mahalanobis-weighted Gaussian sum directly—eliminating all Python loops and separate kernel invocations for a dramatic speedup.

+   - **Tesla T4**
+     - CPU fallback: 9 164.7 ms
+     - Fused CUDA kernel: 42.7 ms
+     - **Speedup:** ≈ 215×
+   - **NVIDIA L4**
+     - CPU fallback: 8 199.5 ms
+     - Fused CUDA kernel: 24.3 ms
+     - **Speedup:** ≈ 338×
+   - **NVIDIA A100**
+     - CPU fallback: 8 124.1 ms
+     - Fused CUDA kernel: 22.7 ms
+     - **Speedup:** ≈ 358×

-**4. End-to-end comparison**
+5. **End-to-end comparison**

-  •	If we compare the raw Python extract_fields() time (17.367 s) to the kernel-only execution on the A10G (10.526 ms, measured with NVTX), we see a remarkable ≈ **1,650× overall speedup.**
+   - Baseline (all-CPU): 39.806 s
+   - CUDA `gaussian_3d_coeff` extension only: 37.521 s (≈ 1.06×)
+   - Fused CUDA `extract_fields` kernel (gauss + extract): 24.394 s (≈ 1.63×)

 ## 📥 Installation -  Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](colab/MicroDreamerOptimized_Colab.ipynb)